d12frosted/elpa-mirror/gnu/auctex-readme.txt

      info preview-latex

-or by pressing 'C-h i d m preview-latex <RET>' in Emacs.
-Once preview-latex is activated, you can instead use 'C-c C-p <TAB>' (or the menu entry 'Preview/Read documentation').
+or by pressing ‘C-h i d m preview-latex <RET>’ in Emacs.
+Once preview-latex is activated, you can instead use ‘C-c C-p <TAB>’ (or the menu entry ‘Preview/Read documentation’).

-Depending on your installation, a printable manual may also be available in the form of 'preview-latex.pdf'.
+Depending on your installation, a printable manual may also be available in the form of ‘preview-latex.pdf’.

-Detailed documentation for the LaTeX style used for extracting the preview images is placed in 'preview.pdf' in a suitable directory during installation; on typical TeX Live-based systems,
+Detailed documentation for the LaTeX style used for extracting the preview images is placed in ‘preview.pdf’ in a suitable directory during installation; on typical TeX Live-based systems,

      texdoc preview